Allahur/Allahur/README.md

 #I'm from Brazil - São Paulo - Itapecerica da Serra
 #My age is 18 !

-"It's a test, probably i change this in the future next..."
+print("It's a test, probably i change this in the next future...")